metamaden/seq_answers/README.md

 5. Upload the FASTQ files to your Galaxy session (remember: specify a genome build in this step if you can!
 Otherwise analysis and visualization options will be limited or made more complicated).

 # Coding, Scripting, and Programming
+This section is intended for users more comfortable with computer programming, scripting, and command line work, and will overview steps and options for different types of pipelines and use cases for sequencing data.

+### ChIP-Seq Preprocessing and Analysis Pipelines

+### Assembling Your Own Workflow for Sequencing Data

 # Appendices
 ## Apendix 1: List of Public Sequence Data Repositories and Systems